- Calle Casado del Alisal 5 - 28014 Madrid - Spain

 models from data on repeated measurements.

-Summary: We propose a method to estimate teachers' preferences for job amenities
+Summary: We propose a method to estimate workers' preferences for job amenities

 using data on job changes.
-We apply it to administrative data from the
+We apply it to administrative data on Dutch primary

 Quantile Selection Models (with Manuel Arellano).